wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-access-common-data-service/includes/2-entity-lists.md

 If both current portal user and current portal user's parent account filters are enabled, portal will render a dropdown to allow the user to view their own data (My) or their parent account's data (account name will be displayed).

-**Metadata filters** - Records in the list can be filtered on any of the list columns, including ranges, lookups, optionsets, and even custom FetchXml expression.
-Portal user have access to interactive filtering panel when the entity list is rendered.
+**Metadata filters** - Records in the list can be filtered on any of the list columns, including ranges, lookups, option sets, and even custom FetchXml expression.
+Portal users have access to interactive filtering panel when the entity list is rendered.

 > [!div class="mx-imgBorder"]
 > [![Entity list search and filtering](../media/2-entity-list-features-filtering-ssm.png)](../media/2-entity-list-features-filtering-ssm.png#lightbox)